arahmitz/adamblogstuff/content/posts/squashstretch_blender/index.md

 ![Finished controlls rig](/images/ballrig_blender_16.png "We've almost done!")

-### Cleaning up & final touches
+## 5. Clean up & final touches

-So, we've finally created everything, we could technically start animating right away!
+So, we've finally created everything, we could start animating right away!

-WRONG!
+<span style="color:red" size ="16"> WRONG! </span>

-I've told you at the start that mess is going to be a pain in the ass, so lets do final cleaning.
+I've told you at the start that mess is going to be a pain in the ass, so let's do final cleaning up.

 We'll start with Armature Tab - we can finally check off *Names*, *In Front* and *Axes* tab - animators don't really need them and if they need to have controls in front, they'll set them up.